sailfishos-chum/main/GettingStarted.md

         </service>
     </services>`
     ```
-   And specify at least the URL.
+   Specify at least the URL.
 If you want to build another branch, change the
    branch name, and if you want to build a particular revision, specify a git hash
-   or tag in the revision.
+   or git tag in the revision field.
 4. Back on OBS, click "Add File" then "Browse" and select the `_service` file you
    just created and click on "Save Changes".
 5. If all goes well, OBS will fetch the source code.